vidjil/vidjil/doc/privacy.md

 The VidjiNet consortium is committed to user privacy.
-Our policy on the protection of individuals about the processing of personal data is based on the 95/46/EC European regulation (General Data Protection Regulation).
+Our policy on the protection of individuals about the processing of personal data is based on the 95/46/EC European regulation ([General Data Protection Regulation](https://gdpr.eu/)).

 ## Emails and issues tracking

-When you send a message to <contact@vidjil.net>, your personal data is collected in order to reply.
+When you send a message to <support@vidjil.org>, your personal data is collected in order to reply.
 If you agree, your name, email address may also be conserved in the relevant mailing list to send occasional updates on the platform and   the community.
 Your personal data is never shared with third-parties without your explicit consent.